gardener/external-dns-management/README.md

 The Gardener DNS controller uses a custom resource DNSProvider to dynamically manage the backend DNS services.
 While with external-dns you have to specify the single provider during startup, in the Gardener DNS controller you can add/update/delete providers during runtime with different credentials and/or backends.
 This is important for a multi-tenant environment as in Gardener, where users can bring their own accounts.

 A DNS provider can also restrict its actions on subset of the DNS domains (includes and excludes) for which the credentials are capable to edit.

-Each provider can define a separate “owner” identifier, to differentiate DNS entries in the same DNS zone from different providers.

 3. Multi cluster support